johanvanhelden/dockerhero/readme.md

 ### Laravel Dusk

-In order to make Laravel Dusk work, you need to add your Laravel project URL to the "extra_hosts" section of the docker compose workspace section, as explained in the "[Connecting from PHP to a local project via URL](#connecting-from-php-to-a-local-project-via-url)" section.
+In order to make Laravel Dusk work, you need to add your Laravel project URL to the "extra_hosts" section of the docker-compose workspace section, as explained in the "[Connecting from PHP to a local project via URL](#connecting-from-php-to-a-local-project-via-url)" section.

 ### laravel-dump-server

 [laravel-dump-server](https://github.com/beyondcode/laravel-dump-server) is a great package that allows you to capture dump contents so that it does not interfere with HTTP / API responses.

 In order to make it work with dockerhero, simply override the config and point it to the workspace container, like so:

 ```php
 'host' => 'tcp://dockerhero_workspace:9912',
 ```